We are Australia’s largest provider of free specialist legal assistance to people seeking asylum, refugees and disadvantaged migrants.

 Our distinctive approach combines legal assistance that is both direct and strategic.

 Refugee Legal provides substantial legal advice and casework service for asylum seekers, refugees and disadvantaged migrants in the community and in immigration detention in Victoria and across Australia.
-Last year we assisted over 12,300 people.
+Last year our total client assistance was 14,146.
 The legal services we provide include: